I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

-Kodaikanal is one of the most popular hill stations in Tamilnadu, and its major sight-seeing attractions need no introduction.
-Kodai lake, Coaker's walk, Pillar Rocks, Guna caves, Golf Club, Bryant Park and Silver Cascade are all great places that most travelers are already aware of.
+Kodaikanal is one of the most popular hill stations in Tamil Nadu.
+Its major sight-seeing attractions need no introduction.
+Kodai Lake, Coaker's Walk, Pillar Rocks, Guna Caves, Golf Club, Bryant Park and Silver Cascade are all great places known to seasoned travelers.
 In this article, I will talk about some of Kodaikanal's lesser-known attractions.

 - Berijam Lake

 Continue scrolling to learn more about each of these lesser-known attractions.